 Another way of avoiding the ambiguity inherent in the use of digits following a backslash is to use the \g escape sequence, which is a feature introduced in Perl 5.10.
-This escape must be followed by a positive or a negative number, optionally enclosed in braces.
+This escape must be followed by an unsigned number or a negative number, optionally enclosed in braces.
 These examples are all identical: